+On April 14, 2020, we, along with IDEXX Distribution, Inc., IDEXX Operations, Inc., OPTI Medical Systems, Inc., IDEXX Laboratories Canada Corporation, IDEXX Europe B.V., and IDEXX Holding B.V., our wholly-owned subsidiaries (whether directly or indirectly held) (collectively, the "Borrowers"), entered into a third amended and restated credit agreement (the "Credit Agreement") relating to a three-year unsecured revolving credit facility in the principal amount of \$1 billion, among the Borrowers, the lenders party thereto, JPMorgan Chase Bank, N.A., as administrative agent, JPMorgan Chase Bank, N.A., Toronto Branch, as Toronto agent, and the other parties thereto.

+The Credit Agreement amends and restates that certain second amended and restated credit agreement, dated as of December 4, 2015, (which provided for a \$850 million five-year unsecured revolving credit facility) to extend the maturity to April 14, 2023 and to increase the aggregate commitments available for borrowing by the Borrowers to \$1 billion with the option to increase the aggregate commitments by \$250 million, for an aggregate maximum of up to \$1.25 billion, subject to the Borrowers obtaining commitments from existing or new lenders and satisfying other conditions specified in the Credit Agreement.

-In December 2015, we refinanced our existing \$700 million unsecured revolving credit facility by entering into a second amended and restated credit agreement relating to a five-year unsecured revolving credit facility in the principal amount of \$850 million with a syndicate of multinational banks, which matures on December 4, 2020, ("Credit Facility") and requires no scheduled prepayments before that date.
-Although the Credit Facility does not mature until December 4, 2020, all individual borrowings under the terms of the Credit Facility have a stated term between 30 and 180 days.
-At the end of each term, the obligation is either repaid or rolled over into a new borrowing.
-The Credit Facility contains a subjective material adverse event clause, which allows the debt holders to call the loans under the Credit Facility if we fail to provide prompt written notice to the syndicate of such an event.
-Based on the stated term and the existence of the subjective material adverse event clause, this Credit Facility has been reflected in the current liabilities section of our consolidated balance sheets.
-At December 31, 2019, we had \$288.8 million outstanding under our Credit Facility with a weighted average effective interest rate of 2.78%.
-At December 31, 2018, we had \$398.9 million outstanding under our Credit Facility with a weighted average effective interest rate 3.63%.
-The funds available under the Credit Facility at December 31, 2019, and December 31, 2018, reflect a further reduction due to the issuance of letters of credit for \$1.4 million and \$1.3 million, respectively, which were issued in connection with our workers' compensation policy.
+Although the Credit Facility does not mature until April 14, 2023, all individual borrowings under the terms of the Credit Facility with an interest rate based on a LIBOR, EURIBOR, or Canadian Dollar rate (as selected by the Borrower) have a stated term between 30 and 180 days.
+At the end of each term, the obligation is either repaid or rolled over into a new borrowing, or replaced by a borrowing based on a published prime rate (where interest is then paid quarterly).
+The Credit Facility contains a subjective material adverse event notification clause, which allows the debt holders to call the loans under the Credit Facility if we fail to provide prompt written notice to the syndicate of such an event.
+Based on the stated term and the existence of the subjective material adverse event clause, this Credit Facility is reflected in the current liabilities section of our consolidated balance sheets.

+At December 31, 2020, we had no outstanding borrowings under our Credit Facility, however based on our gross leverage ratio, our borrowing costs would have been approximately 2.5%.
+At December 31, 2019, we had \$288.8 million outstanding under our Credit Facility with a weighted average effective interest rate 2.78%.
+The funds available under the Credit Facility reflect a further reduction due to the issuance of letters of credit, which were issued in connection with our workers' compensation policy, for \$1.4 million in December 31, 2020, and December 31, 2019.

-Applicable interest rates on borrowings under the Credit Facility generally range from 0.875% to 1.375% ("Credit Spread") above the London interbank offered rate, based on our leverage ratio, or the prevailing prime rate plus a maximum spread of up to 0.375%, based on our leverage ratio.
-See "Note 18.
-Hedging Instruments" for a discussion of our derivative instruments and hedging activities.
-Under the Credit Facility, we pay quarterly commitment fees of 0.075% to 0.25%, based on our leverage ratio, on any unused commitment.
+Applicable interest rates on borrowings under the Credit Facility are based on the prevailing LIBOR, Canadian Dollar Rate, or EURIBOR, but not less than 1.0%, plus a credit spread ranging from 1.375% to 2.00%, based on our gross leverage ratio.
+The Credit Facility also allows for borrowings based on the prevailing Prime rate, but not less than 2.00%, plus a credit spread from 0.375% to 1.00%.
+Under the Credit Facility, we also pay quarterly commitment fees ranging from 0.2% to 0.375%, based on our leverage ratio, on any unused commitment.